suryaval/kubecon2019/progressive-delivery/README.md

 The following example details about the usage of prometheus to understand the status of deployments by querying prometheus over the nginx ingress controller

 [kind: AnalysisTemplate](https://github.com/argoproj/rollouts-demo/blob/94daa590c8c32562efcca1315bd8464935272e95/examples/analysis/analysis-success-rate.yaml)

+### Experiment CRDs

+Analysis should be coupled with an experiment to turn it into a valuable deployment practice

+* experiment determines what is wrong with the service/deployment